scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have a database that Scalar DL supports.

-Follow the [Set up a database](ScalarDLSupportedDatabase.md) document to set up a database for Scalar DL.
+Follow the [Set up a database](./ScalarDLSupportedDatabase.md) document to set up a database for Scalar DL.

 ## Step 3.
 Configure EKS

-This section shows how to configure a Kubernetes service for Scalar DL deployment.
+Scalar DL requires an EKS cluster for deploying ledger, envoy, and monitor services.
+This section shows how to create an EKS cluster.

 ### Prerequisites

-Install the following tools on your host machine:
+Install the following tools on your machine for controlling the EKS cluster:
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html): In this guide, AWS CLI is used to create a kubeconfig file to access the EKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage EKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements

-* You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
+* You must use the Kubernetes cluster with version 1.19 for Scalar DL deployment.
-* Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) deployment.
+* You must create a node group with the label, key as `agentpool` and value as `scalardlpool` for Scalar DL deployment.
-* If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group **to enable HTTPS access (Port 443)** from the bastion server to the Kubernetes cluster..
+* You must add a rule in the EKS security group to **enable HTTPS access (Port 443)** to the private EKS cluster from the bastion server.

 ### Recommendations

-* Kubernetes node size should be `m5.xlarge` for deploying `ledger` and `envoy` pods, because each node requires 4 vCPUs and 16 GiB of memory for deploying ledger and envoy pods.
+* You should create nodes with node size `m5.xlarge` for the Scalar DL node group and `m5.large` for the default node group.
-* Node groups should have at least 3 nodes for high availability in production.
+* You should create 3 nodes in each node group for high availability in the production.
-* [Cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) should be configured to adjust the number of nodes in your cluster when pods fail or are rescheduled onto other nodes.
+* You should configure [Cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) to scale the number of nodes in your cluster.

-### Create a Kubernetes cluster

-Scalar DL requires a single EKS cluster for deploying ledger, envoy and monitor services.
-This section section shows how to create an EKS cluster.

 [Create an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) with the above requirements.

 * Configure kubectl to connect to your Kubernetes cluster using the `aws eks update-kubeconfig` command.
-The following command downloads credentials and configures the Kubernetes CLI to use them from the host machine.
+The following command downloads credentials and configures the Kubernetes CLI

     ```console
     $ aws eks --region <region-code> update-kubeconfig --name <cluster_name>
     ```

 ### Create managed node groups

-This section will guide you to create two managed node groups for Scalar DL deployment.
 Create a managed node group for ledger and envoy deployment, and create another managed node group for deploying logs and metrics collection agents.

 [Create a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html) with the above requirements and recommendations.

 ## Step 4.
 Install Scalar DL

-After creating Kubernetes cluster next step is to deploy Scalar DL into the EKS cluster.
+After creating the Kubernetes cluster next step is to deploy Scalar DL into the EKS cluster.
 This section shows how to install Scalar DL to the EKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts).

 ### Prerequisites